5G Penetration Testing and Ethical Hacking Training

-Typically, the information about security weaknesses that are identified or exploited through pen testing is aggregated and provided to the organization’s IT and network system managers, enabling them to make strategic decisions and prioritize remediation efforts.
+These “white hat” hackers for hire, typically look for information about security weaknesses that are identified or exploited through penetration testing.
+A report is then aggregated and provided to the organization’s IT and network system managers, enabling them to make strategic decisions and prioritize remediation efforts.

-In fact, ethical hacking has become a vital process.
-Ethical hackers collect and analyze the information to figure out ways to strengthen the security of the system/network/applications.
+Ethical hackers then collect and analyze the information to figure out ways to strengthen the security of the system/network/applications.
 By doing so, they can improve the security footprint so that it can better withstand attacks or divert them.